7 Things You Need to Know Before the 2018 Oscars

 James Franco also won the Golden Globe for Best Actor in a Motion Picture (Musical or Comedy) for his work in The Disaster Artist.
 However, he didn't receive an Oscar nomination following a series of sexual misconduct allegations.

 There can also be a few surprise nominees.
-Even though Greta Gerwig and Jordan Peele didn't get love from the Golden Globes, they're both in the running for a Best Directing Oscar.
+Even though Greta Gerwig and Jordan Peele didn't get love at the Golden Globes, they're both in the running for a Best Directing Oscar.

 Jordan Strauss/Invision/AP